fredwangwang/fredwangwang.github.io/_posts/2019-08-03-dll-inject.md

 When trying to get my copypasta CS:GO internal hacking to work, I need to figure out how to inject my freshly compiled DLL into the game process.
-Googling around and ppl says manual ddl inject is better.
+Googling around and ppl say manual ddl inject is the better way of doing dll injection.
 Hmm, but how better?
+Compared with what?
-So I digged a bit further about the topic, and here is wat I learned.
-Before we touched on the manual dll inject, let's first see what is `Loadlibrary` and why that is not good enough.
+So I digged a bit further about the topic and here is wat I learned.
+Before we touched on the manual dll inject, let's first see what is `Loadlibrary`.

 ## Loadlibrary(A)
 Doing a google serch and the top result would probably be a link to the official windows